The Manual Compliance Approach: What It Actually Involves

 Time required: 10-15 hours initially; 2-4 hours per update

-EmployArmor: Tool-specific, jurisdiction-specific disclosure templates generated instantly; auto-updates to job postings
+EmployArmor: Tool-specific, jurisdiction-specific disclosure templates generated instantly; auto-updates to job postings and ATS integrations.

 Task 3: Bias Audit Coordination